theIfFactor/angular-3-afternoon/README.md

 </details>

 ## Step 2

 ### Summary

 In this step, we'll build out the list component.
-The list component is responsible for housing a list of swag that is available for purchase.
+The list component is responsible for displaying a list of swag that is available for purchase.
 In order to know which swag to list, we'll need to import the swag service into this component's controller.

+At the end of this step, we should see both the list and swag component in action.

 ### Instructions